LouieCRK/warzone-stats/README.md

 # Warzone Stats
-## Android application to track player/match statistics in Call of Duty: Modern Warfare (Warzone)
+## A statistics tracking application for the video game 'Call of Duty: Modern Warfare (Warzone)'
+## Built for Android devices

 User Accounts to Test: